Windows OS Update Management

 IT Admins can configure a Windows OS update policy for the managed devices by creating a Device Profile and applying to the devices.
 We suggest you create a Test profile and apply them to a set of test devices to verify the behavior before you make the changes to your main device profile applied to production devices.

 - The policies related to OS updates are provided in Windows Device Profile.
 Start by creating a Windows Device Profile or Edit an existing one.
-Navigate to Device Management > Device Profiles and edit an existing profile or create a new Windows profile.
+Navigate to Device Profiles & Policies > Device Profiles and edit an existing profile or create a new Windows profile.

-- Navigate to the Settings > Windows Updates section to start defining the OS update policy.
+- In the Device Profile, navigate to Settings > Windows Updates > Windows MDM Based Settings section to start defining the OS update policy.

 - To configure the Windows Update policies for all the devices to which this profile is applied, enable Configure Windows Policies.
 Once you enable this you can configure the various settings by clicking on the section and expanding it.